Sujimoto@40: The True Test of Friendship - Vanguard News

 “Suji, in all my 44 years, this has never happened before!
 I have never seen people coming together and contributing $50k at such a short notice!
 Wow!
 Just keep doing what you are doing because the Almighty is indeed with you”.
-These were the words of Lanre Alfred to me after my surprise birthday dinner party put together by my friends.
+There were the words of Lanre Alfred to me after my surprise dinner birthday party put together by my friends.

 Show me your friend and I will tell you who you are.